Psst…I have news.

 I have been keeping a secret for a few months, and I’m thrilled to finally share it!

 For the past year, I’ve been unsure about where to steer this blog.
 Like most things, the idea started in one place, then went somewhere else.
-It has felt “off” to me, and I couldn’t quite see a vision for where I wanted to take it, where it could bring more value to my readers.
+It has felt “off” to me.
+I couldn’t quite see a vision for where I wanted to take it.

 In a Cáithnín moment (more on Cáithnín in a moment), everything clicked into place.

 If you’re a regular reader of this blog or follow my Instagram, you already know that I went on a profound journey while preserving my godmother’s 100-year-old poetry collection.
-If you want to learn more, I detailed it in Unlocking the Secrets: Exploring the Poetry Collection of a Loved One.
+I detailed the journey in Unlocking the Secrets: Exploring the Poetry Collection of a Loved One.

-It was during my research on my godmother’s collection that I discovered the word Cáithnín, a word that has given me more clarity and knowing than the entire English Dictionary.
-(Okay, maybe that’s a slight exaggeration, but it certainly has quelled the little voice in my head that makes me second-guess every decision to the point where my thoughts are like the half-melted popsicle hidden in the back of a freezer.)
+It was during my research that I discovered the word Cáithnín.
+This Irish word has given me more clarity and knowledge than the entire English Dictionary.
+(Okay, maybe that’s a slight exaggeration.)

 Cáithnín | /ˈkaːhnʲɪnʲ/